element

 Why it matters: Preventing family violence is essential to child safety, family stability and community wellbeing.

-In 2008, the original Closing the Gap framework, which was formally the National Indigenous Reform Agreement, was established to improve life outcomes for Aboriginal and Torres Strait Islander peoples through a set of targets across health, education and economic participation.
-While it represented a nationally coordinated effort, progress in closing disparities was slow, and many Aboriginal and Torres Strait Islander people and organisations were excluded from meaningful influence over policy priorities and implementation.
-By 2018, Aboriginal and Torres Strait Islander leaders and peak organisations, including SNAICC, were clear that a different approach was needed.
-They were concerned that governments would continue to make decisions about Aboriginal and Torres Strait Islander peoples without their full participation.
-This concern sparked formal discussions with the Council of Australian Governments (COAG).
+The original Closing the Gap framework was established in 2008 through the National Indigenous Reform Agreement.
+While it aimed to improve outcomes across health, education and economic participation, progress was slow and Aboriginal and Torres Strait Islander peoples were largely excluded from meaningful decision-making.
+By 2018, Aboriginal and Torres Strait Islander leaders and peak bodies, including SNAICC, were clear that a different approach was needed.
+Concerns that governments continued to make decisions without genuine Aboriginal and Torres Strait Islander leadership led to formal discussions with the Council of Australian Governments (COAG).

 Formation of the Coalition of Peaks